kqosimov/rsschool-cv/cv.md

 - **IT-Park University Semester V Course Project**
   - Role: Team Lead of a 10-member student team
-  - Led a team project, organizing tasks, ensuring effective communication, and guiding team members through project stages to build a functional web application.
-Implemented features using HTML, CSS, JavaScript, and React.
+  - Led a multidisciplinary team comprising designers, testers, and a business analyst.
+For the front end, we used HTML, CSS, JavaScript, and React, while the back end was developed with Python and PostgreSQL.
+Managed task delegation, project timelines, and guided team members through project phases to ensure a cohesive and functional web application.

 ---